Course Overview

 2. LAWS7012 - Introduction to Immigration Law and Decision-Making

-- You will evaluate circumstances and give immigration advice in relation to temporary entry class visas, evaluate circumstances and give advice in relation to compliance and unlawful status.
-You will also be able to interpret and assess the relevance of a range of circumstances to applications and explore oral and written English communication skills that assist immigration advisers to work professionally with clients.
+• You'll evaluate circumstances and give immigration advice in relation to temporary entry class visas.
+You'll also be able to interpret and assess the relevance of a range of circumstances to applications and explore oral and written English communication skills that assist immigration advisers to work professionally with clients.

 4. LAWS7014 - Residence